ChrisH2727/Milestone-3/TEST.md

         - Confirm that source **sc005** has been updated to **Lab 2** and that source **sc007** has been updated to **Lab 3**

+        - logout

     - **Expected Outcome**

         - Source **sc005** has been updated to **Lab 2** and that source **sc007** has been updated to **Lab 3**

+        - Every parameter with the exception of the source serial number may be updated

     - **Tested Outcome**